|1944-1945 Syracuse Orangemen|

 Syracuse basketball would return to the court after the cancelled season.
 The Orangemen would field a team consisting primarily of freshman.
 Freshman forward Francis Miller would lead the team in scoring and guard Bill Hennemuth would be second.
 The team was aggressive, but lacked experience on the court.
-Doc Acecello, star of the football team would start at both guard and forward, and Bill Dickie, Rudy Cosentino and Oliver Renzi would see time as starters.
+Doc Acocella, star of the football team would share starting guard duties with Oliver Renzi, and Bill Dickie, and Rudy Cosentino would also see time as starters.
 Coach Andreas had 6'10" John Ludka on the team for some height, but 'Long John' was very raw in his skill and had a lot of developing to do.

 Syracuse would finish with a record of 7-12, their fewest wins and worst record since the 1910-1911 season.
 However, inexperience and rebuilding the program after a year off were the primary reasons for the results.
 There was a bright spot, the stellar play of Stubby Miller, who continuously improved over the season and was the primary scorer down the stretch.

 [Note missing scoring from 4 games, noted by the +]

 ©RLYoung 2005, 2006, 2007, 2009, 2014, 2015, 2016